World Chefs: Mark Bitterman on cooking on salt blocks

-NEW YORK, July 23 (Reuters) - Pink Himalayan salt blocks don’t come from the Himalayas and won’t stay pink after they are put to their best use, grilling.
+NEW YORK (Reuters) - Pink Himalayan salt blocks don’t come from the Himalayas and won’t stay pink after they are put to their best use, grilling.

 Those are just two of the surprises revealed in Mark Bitterman’s latest cookbook “Salt Block Cooking: 70 Recipes for Grilling, Chilling, Searing and Serving on Himalayan Salt Blocks.”